tamal3472/Second_Degree_Equation_Solver/README.md

 # Second_Degree_Equation_Solver

-1.Install JDK
+1.Install JDK.
-2.Change all the image source in all the .java program according to your computer file location 3.Run Equasol.java
+2.Change all the image source in all the .java program according to your computer file location.
+3.Run Equasol.java.
-4.Choose your action: draw or input equation
+4.Choose your action: draw or input equation.
 5.Press on get result.